DarienLibrary/website_content/content/_finished/RAUnconf/raunconf.md

 #### How do you outreach to local book groups?

 - Darien has ___ registered bookgroups, w/ calendar of reading list.
-Use eNewsletter ,video to  broadcast, book buzz
+Use eNewsletter, video to  broadcast, Book Buzz

 - October is book group month